Bill Maher Says ‘Horny Guy’ Bill Clinton May Have Visited Jeffrey Epstein’s Island

-On Friday’s edition of HBO’s Real Time, comedian and host Bill Maher floated the possibility that Bill Clinton may have visited Jeffrey Epstein’s notorious Caribbean estate, also referred to as “Pedophile Island.”
+On Friday’s edition of HBO’s Real Time, comedian and host Bill Maher floated the possibility that former President Bill Clinton may have visited Jeffrey Epstein’s notorious Caribbean estate, also referred to as “Pedophile Island.”

 As reported by Breitbart, the comment comes in the wake of court documents that revealed allegations that Clinton visited the island with two young girls.
-Maher made the comment while speaking to former Clinton adviser Paul Begala and pressed her on what should be done about the connections between the Clintons — who were alleged regulars at Epstein’s New Mexico ranch — and the accused sex trafficker.
+Maher made the remark while speaking to former Clinton adviser Paul Begala and pressed him on what should be done about the connections between the Clintons — who were alleged regulars at Epstein’s New Mexico ranch — and the accused sex trafficker.

 “There are witnesses who saw him on Jeffrey Epstein’s sex island.
 Obviously, it’s denied [by Clinton].
 You shake your head like, ‘That’s impossible.’
 Bill Clinton, a horny guy, on sex island?
 Ridiculous!
 Look, it’s possible.”